reactive-python/reactpy-django/docs/src/contribute/docs.md

-If you plan to make changes to this documentation, you'll need to install the following dependencies first:
+If you plan to make changes to this documentation, you will need to install the following dependencies first:

 -   [Python 3.8+](https://www.python.org/downloads/)
 -   [Git](https://git-scm.com/downloads)